gavinyork/zephyr3d/doc/markdown/scene.mesh.ismesh.md

 ## Mesh.isMesh() method

-true if this is a mesh node, false otherwise
+Type guard: true if this node is a mesh.

 **Signature:**